Multiplicities of cohomological automorphic forms on $\mathrm{GL}_2$ and mod $p$ representations of $\mathrm{GL}_2(\mathbb{Q}_p)$: Introduction

 for some constant $C$ independent of ${\bf d}$.
 However, if $F$ is not totally real, the actual growth rate of $\dim_{\C}S_{\bf d}(K_f)$ is still a mystery; see the discussion below when $F$ is imaginary quadratic.

-The main result of this paper is the following (see Theorem \ref{theorem-global-A} for a slightly general statement). \begin{theorem} If $F$ is not totally real and ${\bf d}=(d,...,d)$ is a parallel weight, then for any fixed $K_f$, we have
+The main result of this paper is the following (see Theorem \ref{theorem-global-A} for a slightly more general statement). \begin{theorem} If $F$ is not totally real and ${\bf d}=(d,...,d)$ is a parallel weight with $d\geq 2$ even, then for any fixed $K_f$, we have

 \end{theorem}